FDR0903/ctf25/slides.md

 * Can we price any type of European option?
 * Can we price an American option ?
-  * An american option can be exercised at any point in time during $[0, T]$

 ---

-# Black-Scholes model with dividends
+# Exercise: Black-Scholes model with dividends

 * Assume a stock pays a dividend yield $q$ continuously.
 The dynamics of the stock become:
 $$